• Home

 Loaded fries are a delicious and indulgent treat.
 They have become a lot more popular in recent years.
 When I was growing up the only loaded fries I was aware of were cheesy chips!

-Since then with an American influence, loaded fries have become a lot more extravagant.
+Since then, loaded fries have become a lot more extravagant; mostly due to the influence of American style food.
 You see them topped with all sorts of things like chilli and steak but all of them have cheese.

 I kept my Cheese & Bacon Loaded fries relatively simple with the toppings.
 Instead I added more flavour to the actual fries with chilli powder and garlic.